 Creating recipes and setting your initial menu pricing is Restaurant 101.
 Managing what happens afterwards, when the rubber of your cost assumptions meets the road of real-world operations, is where it gets more complicated.

 The reality that most restaurateurs know is that food cost and food usage are variables — not constants.
 Accounting accurately for your food usage and cost — and the relationship between the two — is an ongoing exercise that even the most experienced can struggle to get right.
-Here are some of the ways you can keep up.
+Here are five ways you can keep up.

 Your recipe costing is based on specific ingredient prices, and those will change frequently even if you’ve negotiated set costs with your suppliers.
 To stay on top of this, you’ll need to constantly compare your assumed or negotiated costs against current invoices.